-Resolution of the question presented in this case is vitally important to Mr. McLain, and the likelihood of huge sentencing inconsistencies illustrates exactly why it is important to many others.
-The split causes a nearly ten-year difference in Mr. McLain's Guidelines at the low end, and over a twelve-year difference at the high end.
-For individuals charged under 21 U.S.C. § 841(b)(1)(B) or (A), the disparity is even larger.
-Similarly, stark disparities can occur in 18 U.S.C. § 922(g) felon in possession cases, where the base offense level under U.S.S.G. § 2K2.1(a) can swing by up to 14-levels (representing several years), depending on the number of "controlled substance offenses" a defendant has under § 4B1.2(b).
+Resolution of the question presented in this case is vitally important to Mr. Sisk, and the likelihood of huge sentencing inconsistencies illustrates exactly why it is important to many others.
+The split causes a nearly 16 month difference in Mr. Sisk's Guidelines at the low end, and over a 20 month difference at the high end.
+For individuals charged under 21 U.S.C. § 841(b)(1)(B) or

+(A), the disparity is even larger.
+Stark disparities can occur in 18 U.S.C. § 922(g) felon in possession cases, like Mr. Sisk's, where the base offense level under U.S.S.G. § 2K2.1(a) can swing by up to 14-levels (representing several years), depending on the number of "controlled substance offenses" a defendant has under § 4B1.2(b).
+Moreover, the disparities grow even larger if a defendant is found to be a career offender under the Guidelines.

 Even though they are advisory, the Guidelines "remain the foundation of federal sentencing decisions."
-Hughes, 138 S. Ct. at 1775; United States v.
+Hughes, 138 S.Ct. at 1775; United States v.
 Booker, 543 U.S. 220, 264 (2005).
 A guidelines change "itself can, and most often will, be sufficient to show a reasonable probability of a different outcome absent the error."
-Molina-Martinez, 136 S. Ct. at 1345.
+Molina-Martinez, 136 S.Ct. at 1345.
 The Guidelines calculation must be accurate.
 Gall v.
 United States, 552 U.S. 38, 49 (2007).
 The accuracy of that starting point should not change so drastically depending on the courthouse location.

 When they change by location, these Guidelines undermine Congress' unambiguous command "to avoid unwarranted sentence disparities among defendants with similar records who have been found guilty of similar conduct."
 18 U.S.C. § 3553(a)(6).
 Due to the § 4B1.2(b) split, two defendants, identical in every way, would receive drastically different sentences in different courtrooms, because they are walking in with drastically different "foundations" from their Guidelines.
-As Congress has commanded, an Indiana defendant, charged with the same crime and with a similar criminal history as a defendant in New York, should not face a decade of difference in his or her Guidelines calculation.
+As Congress has commanded, an Indiana defendant, charged with the same crime and with a similar criminal history as a defendant in New York, should not face a significant difference in his or her Guidelines calculation.

 The question's importance is highlighted by how common it is.
-Since it applies to gun cases, explosive materials cases, and career offender determinations, the definition of "controlled substance" from U.S.S.G. § 4B1.2(b) affected as many as 83264 federal defendants in 2020, alone.
-See U.S. Sentencing Commission, 2020 Annual Report and Sourcebook of Federal Sentencing Statistics, Tables 20 and 26 (showing total cases in 2020 with primary Sentencing Guidelines from §§ 2K2.1 (gun), 2K1.3 (explosives), and 4B1.1 (career offender)).
+Since it applies to gun cases, explosive materials cases, and career offender determinations, the definition of "controlled substance" from U.S.S.G. § 4B1.2(b) affected as many as 83263 federal defendants in 2020, alone.